tlpbsd/coco-tools/README.decb-to-b09.md

   NEXT AA
 NEXT BB
 ```
+* PEEK and POKE are supported ... but with great power comes great
+  responsibility.

 * Some constructs require introducing an intermediary variable including
   BUTTON, INKEY, JOYSTK and POINT.
 10 IF (INKEY$()="") THEN 10 is converted into a construct that looks like: